GPUOpen-Drivers/llpc/docs/Contributing.md

 covers the new code, that test should be updated to test for the new behaviour or a new test should be added.

+## Avoid binary data

+Git does not handle binary files well.
+Binary data is difficult to review, modify, and may mask licensing issues.
+For these reasons, we avoid adding binary data to the repository.
+We also prefer textual data representations over arrays of raw bytes/words in the source code.

+If your test requires binary inputs, replace them with textual inputs, or explain why the binary form is absolutely necessary.
+For example, you can store `.spvasm` inputs and assemble them at runtime instead of `.spv` binaries.
+Similarly, `msgpack` document inputs can stored as YAML strings and converted to `msgpack` objects at runtime.

 ## Useful things to know about Git

 Not all projects that use Git aim for commits as the logical unit of change,